-- Contact the school office by 9.15am on the first morning of absence, giving a reason for their child's absence. - Reply promptly to any request or inquiry concerning an absence.
+- Contact the school office before 9.00am on the first morning of absence, giving a reason for their child's absence. - Reply promptly to any request or inquiry concerning an absence.

-If parents do not contact the school on the morning of the first day of absence, a member of the administration staff will try to contact them to find out the reason for absence.
+If parents do not contact the school on the morning of the first day of absence, a member of the administration staff will contact them to find out the reason for absence.
 This ensures that the parent is aware their child is not in school enabling the parent, where necessary, to establish that their child is safe.
 If a reason for absence is not known, school will request the EWO from VIP Education to establish contact either by telephone, text message or a home visit may be completed.

 A reason for a period of absence is always required to ensure an appropriate absence code is used.
-The school will contact parents who have not offered a reason and after a two-week period, will mark the absence as unauthorised if no suitable reason is provided.
+The school will contact parents who have not offered a reason and after 5 days, will mark the absence as unauthorised if no suitable reason is provided.